oscope-dev/scope/docs/docs/intro.md

 Additionally, scope will look for shared config in the directory `../etc/scope` relative to where the executable is located.

+To exclude files from being loaded, put a [gitignore style](https://git-scm.com/docs/gitignore) file named `.ignore` into a config directory.

 ## CLI Options
 All commands support the following options